 cozi.com – I discovered Cozi several years ago and used it primarily from the website for a long time.
 But it’s also got a mobile app that makes it even more convenient.
 The thing I like most about Cozi is that I can color-code each member of the family in order to keep track of their activities.
 I also love that it sends text message reminders to my kids of events I want them to remember (like birthdays).
 Gone is the “I forgot” excuse!
 You get the benefit of reminding your kids (or spouse) or something without actually having to nag them in person about it.
 This feature alone is priceless.

-Trello – Trello was new to me till last year but I have learned to love it!
+Trello – I’ve always been a paper planner girl, but I’ve learned to love Trello!
 It’s a project organizer that allows you to break projects down into smaller pieces.
 You’re able to add checklists, due dates, and attach files.
 Trello can be used by teams (or families) so it would be good to consider if you’ve got others involved in helping you get something done.

 These days I’m using Trello to organize my recipes, track my Christmas spending and keep track of wish lists, and virtually everything related to my business is kept here.
 It’s one of the first tabs I open on my computer every morning.
 Even though I’m primarily a paper girl, anything that’s a big project goes straight into Trello.